Monterey Institute's affiliation with Middlebury College culminates in full integration July 1

 For more information, visit www.middlebury.edu.

-The Monterey Institute of International Studies has been preparing graduate professionals for global careers in the private, public, nonprofit and educational sectors since 1955.
-Located in Monterey, Calif., the Institute offers master's degrees in international business, environmental policy, translation and interpretation, international policy studies and language teaching, as well as a variety of specialized certificates and programs, and is home to the world-renowned James Martin Center for Nonproliferation Studies.
-An affiliate of Middlebury College since 2005, Monterey has about 800 students from more than 60 countries.
+The Middlebury Institute of International Studies at Monterey (MIIS) has been preparing graduate professionals for global careers in the private, public, nonprofit and educational sectors since 1955.
+Located in Monterey, California, MIIS offers master's degrees in international business, environmental policy, translation and interpretation, international policy studies and language teaching, as well as a variety of specialized certificates and programs, and is home to the world-renowned James Martin Center for Nonproliferation Studies.
+An affiliate of Middlebury College since 2005, MIIS has about 800 students from more than 60 countries.

 For more information, visit www.miis.edu.